-For much of the 19th century, the shoreline was busy with industry.
-The harbour supported naval activity, shipbuilding, and trade across the Great Lakes and the St. Lawrence.
-Fortifications such as Fort Henry and smaller harbour batteries reflected the importance of the port in protecting Upper Canada.
+During most of the 19th century, industrial operations were frequent along the shoreline.
+The harbor was vital for naval operations, shipbuilding, and commerce throughout the Great Lakes and the St. Lawrence.
+Fortifications, including Fort Henry and smaller harbor batteries, underscored the port’s crucial role in protecting Upper Canada.

 The result is a city where history is visible, but still part of daily life.
 Downtown streets, waterfront parks, and older neighbourhoods all reflect layers of the past while continuing to function as part of a modern and growing community.